MitchiLaser/Pantheon/README.md

 # Pantheon

 In ancient times, a pantheon was a sanctuary dedicated to all the gods.
 Nowadays this is a setup to provide a uniform way to manage a large herd of computers in a university network.

-## Wait, What?
+**Wait, What?**

-The Physics faculty at the University of Karlsruhe (nowadays KIT) introduces a large number of computers in their lab course, thus replacing the old windows machines with a new setup.
-With this step a paradigm shift is introduced: Linux is the new standard and a centralised management system is needed to keep the machines up to date and to provide a uniform environment for the students.
+The Physics faculty at KIT introduced a large number of computers in their lab course, thus replacing the old windows machines with a new setup.
+With this step a paradigm shift is introduced: Linux is the new standard operating system and a centralised management system is needed to keep the machines up to date and to provide a uniform environment for the students.
 With the intention to reduce the maintenance workload and to provide a more stable environment, the Pantheon project was born.

 ## What is it for?